 The Golden Triangle (locally known as Sop Ruak) is a place where Thailand, Laos and Myanmar (Burma) come together on the banks of Mekong River.
 This area once was the hub of opium production and trading.

 The Golden Triangle is known for its beautiful scenery as from the viewpoint you can see the three neighboring countries and the mighty Mekong River.
 There’s also a large golden Buddha image on a boat, an ancient temple on a hill and the House of Opium Museum in the area.
-It’s possible to take a boat trip on the Mekong River or a short boat ride to an island in Laos, Don Sao, where local market can be visited without acquiring visa of Laos.
+It’s possible to take a boat trip on the Mekong River or a short boat ride to an island in Laos Don Sao, where local market can be visited without a visa of Laos.

 Hill tribe villages

 Jungle trekking is a very popular experience in Chiang Rai province as you can explore the mountains along various hiking trails.
 Most of these trails lead to the villages of diverse hill tribes, many of whom maintain their traditional lifestyles.